 CBARD has focused extensively on women’s empowerment in these remote areas of Afghanistan.
 One particularly inspiring example is Bibi Sahib Jan, a mother of three sons and two daughters, who received a 60 sqm greenhouse from the project.

-This year, she has harvested more than 1100 kilograms of cucumbers; this abundant yield has not only enhanced her ability to meet the family’s food requirements, but has also earned her over 18,000 AFN.
-Bibi Sahib Jan is now contributing to the family income, and she no longer requires her children’s help with crop harvesting.
+This year, she has harvested more than 1100 kilograms of cucumbers; this abdundant yield has not only enhanced her ability to meet the family’s food requirements, but has also earned her over 18,000 AFN.
+Bibi Sahib Jan is now contributing to the family income, and she no longer requires her children’s help wth crop harvesting.

 Farmers are now motivated to build their own greenhouses and can earn a greater income from less land, in comparison to previously cultivated crops.
 With access to external (national and international) markets, and a more professional mix of packaging and marketing, their products can earn much higher profits.
 CBARD is helping these struggling farmers to increase their economic self-sufficiency, build resilience, earn better incomes and grow stronger and stronger.

-Thanks to the generous funding from the Bureau of International Narcotics and Law Enforcement Affairs (INL), since its inception in 2018, the Community Based Agriculture and Rural Development (CBARD) project has constructed more than 1000 commercial (301 & 404 sqm) and micro (60 sqm) greenhouses for former opium poppy growers in 12 districts of Farah, Badghis and Nangarhar provinces.
+Thanks to the generous funding from the Bureau of International Narcotics and Law Enforcement Affairs (INL), since its inception in 2018 the Community Based Agriculture and Rural Development (CBARD) project has constructed more than 1,125 commercial (301 & 404 sqm) and micro (60 sqm) greenhouses for former opium poppy growers in 12 districts of the Farah, Badghis and Nangarhar provinces.

-The project is also working on constructing cool storages, raisin houses for grape farmers as well as constructing and rebuilding irrigation and water management structures like irrigation canals, protection walls, water dividers, siphons, water intakes, etc. which have prevented the loss of agricultural land to floods and water wastage transforming hundreds of hectares of land in target districts which were left barren due to lack of proper water distribution systems or not having enough water for irrigation.
+The project also constructs cool storages for fruits and raisin houses for grape farmers, as well as constructs and rebuilds irrigation and water management structures like irrigation canals, protection walls, water dividers, siphons, water intakes etc. These structures have prevented loss of vital agricultural land to floods and water wastage, and transformed hundreds of hectares of land in target districts which were left barren due to an absence of efficient water distribution systems, and insufficient water for irrigation.